rob10campbell/PRoPS-colloids_setup/HOOMD-blue_Install_Guide.md

 We use the stable release of HOOMD-blue (v2.9.7), available with installation instructions [here](https://hoomd-blue.readthedocs.io/en/stable/installation.html).
 In our experience, cloning from Git leads to errors during the installation process.
 Therefore, it is recommended that you instead download the tar file and manually unzip it.

-Download the tar file using the Terminal
+In a new Terminal window (i.e. NOT in VirtEnv), download the tar file
 ```bash
 $ curl -O https://glotzerlab.engin.umich.edu/Downloads/hoomd/hoomd-v2.9.7.tar.gz
 ```

 Go to the home directory in Finder.<br>
 If you have not already added your home directory to the Finder sidebar it may be difficult to access.
 To fix this, open a new Finder window and select "Downloads" from the Favorites sidebar.
-Then, at the top of the Finder window, right click on the current folder name (Downloads) and select the Users folder.
-You should see a folder named your username.
-Drag and drop that folder into the Favorites sidebar (it will create a shortcut).
+Then, at the top of the Finder window, right click on the current folder name (Downloads) and select Users from the drop-down menuto move to the Users folder.
+You should see a folder named your computer login username.
+Drag and drop that folder into the Favorites sidebar to create a shortcut to your home directory.

-From your home directory, go to "repositories" and then HOOMDblue
+From your home directory, go to "repositories" and then "HOOMDblue"

 Double click on the tar file to unzip it

 Leave the new, unzipped folder and drag and drop the tar file to the Trash

-Go back to the Terminal window
+Go back to the Terminal window where you are using VirtEnv.
 <br>
 <br>
 ## Installing HOOMD-blue